Steakholder Foods

-MeaTech 3D Ltd., or MeaTech for short, is a company which develops 3D bioprinting technologies for usage in cellular agriculture.
+Steakholder Foods is a company which develops 3D bioprinting technologies for usage in cellular agriculture.
 Based in Israel, it has a Belgian subsidiary called Peace of Meat, with which it produces cultured meat, with a focus on cultivating foie gras.

-The company has changed its name to Steakholder Foods to “Cultivate New Community of Meat Lovers”.
-This change occurred on August 3, 2022.
-“As Steakholder Foods, our hope is to send a strong message to meat lovers around the globe that together we can and should create a world where people everywhere continue enjoying their favorite meat sustainably — for the health and welfare of the planet and all its inhabitants,” said Arik Kaufman, Steakholder Foods’ Chief Executive Officer.
+It was originally founded in 2019 as MeaTech 3D Ltd., or MeaTech for short.

 History

 MeaTech 2019–2020

 MeaTech 3D was founded in 2019 and is headquartered in Ness Ziona, Israel.
 It is listed on the Nasdaq and Tel Aviv stock exchanges as "MITC".
 MeaTech manufactures technologies to produce alternative protein products, focusing on the production of cell-based beef and chicken.